 It appears likely that overfishing was occurring in 2002; however it is less clear whether the stock was overfished in 2002.
 The data do not include an abundance index that covers the entire assessment period.
 To determine stock status, therefore, the assessment must rely in part on other data sources, such as average weight and length from landings as well as the observed age and length composition data.
 This was explored in the following way: Assuming an equilibrium age-structure, the predicted average weight of landed fish from commercial fisheries is portrayed as a function of stock status.
 The average weight in 2002 from the handline fishery suggests that the population is near 52% of SSBMsy; the average weight in 2002 from the longline fishery suggests that the population is near 100.1% of SSBMsy.
 Taken together, these results are consistent with those from the assessment model that the stock is on the border between overfished and not overfished, and that the variability around the point estimate of stock status includes both possibilities.
 The length composition data from the most recent years (2000 to 2002) also suggests that golden tilefish SSB is near SSBMsy.
+Observed length distributions are skewed toward smaller fish as compared to an equilibrium virgin length composition, but correspond to the predicted length composition at SSBMsy.
 Under F=0, the median projection depicts a tilefish stock that recovers to SSBMsy within one year.